Employment Rights Act 2025 — Changes already in force

 Day 1

-SSP and unfair dismissal rights now apply from the first day of employment
+SSP and paternity leave rights now apply from the first day of employment

 2025-28